-We could get really technical with graphs, charts and diagrams when discussing focal length, but I’m going to keep this as simple as possible and answer these five questions:
+We could get really technical with graphs, charts and diagrams when discussing what is focal length in photography, but I’m going to keep this as simple as possible and answer these five frequently asked questions:

 - What is focal length?

 - What focal length looks normal?

 - What effect does focal length have on an image?

 - Why use different focal lengths?

 The focal length of a lens used on a digital camera, is the distance between the focal point of a lens and the sensor when the subject is in focus.
 It doesn’t refer to the size of the lens, because it’s not the actual length of the lens.
 The focal point is inside the lens, at the point where light rays converge.